GovTechSG/apex-signature-validator/README.md

 are generated correctly in their applications when restful API calls are made to the APEX API Gateway.

 ## Running Apex Signature Validator
-Download the release archive and run `index.html` directly in your browser.
+Download the latest release archive and run `index.html` directly in your browser.

 **Note**